navaehsan/gene_expression_prediction_1/README.md

 ## R/gene_expression_lookupTable.R

-This R script gets a sorted AFC file (**sorted based on gene_id**), counts the number of variants for each gene and produces expression values for all genotypes.
+This R script gets a sorted AFC file (**sorted based on gene_id**), counts the number of variants for each gene and produces lookup tables representing expression values for all genotypes.
 To run the script use the following command:

 ```Shell
     Rscript gene_expression_lookupTable.R data\aFC_Whole_Blood.txt
 ```
 ## python/ASE_prediction.ipynb
-This script uses the lookuptables to predict expression for each haplotype, reading the individual genotypes from vcf file.
+This script uses the lookup tables to predict expression for each haplotype, reading the individual genotypes from vcf file.